jamis/rtc-ocaml/README.md

 # OCaml Ray Tracer

-This is an implementation of a basic recursive (Whitted) ray tracer, in OCaml, following my book, "The Ray Tracer Challenge".
+This is an implementation of a basic recursive (Whitted) ray tracer, in OCaml, following my book, "The Ray Tracer Challenge" (http://www.raytracerchallenge.com).
 It implements the following primitives:

 * Spheres
 * Planes